Guaifenesin: A Complete Guide

 What is Guaifenesin?

 Guaifenesin is an expectorant.
 The medication helps to loosen the chest and throat which will make it easier for coughing out through the mouth.
-The medication is used for reducing chest congestion which is caused by common cold, infections and allergies.
+The medication is used for reducing chest congestion which is caused by common colds, infections and allergies.

 Guaifenesin Uses

-Drink more fluids to help relieve congestion and lubricate your throat while taking this medicine.
-Guaifenesin medicine can impair your thinking or reactions.
+• Drink more fluids to help relieve congestion and lubricate your throat.

 Guaifenesin Side Effects

 If you have any of these serious symptoms immediately contact your doctor for further assistance.
-In any case, due to Guaifenesin if you get any kind of reactions in your body try avoiding it.
+In any case, due to Guaifenesin if you get any kind of reactions in your body try avoiding it and get medical help immediately if you get any serious Guaifenesin side effects.

 Before taking the Guaifenesin, talk to the doctor if you are allergic to it or any other medications.
 The medication contains some inactive ingredients which cause allergic reactions or any other serious problems.
 Before taking the medication talk to the doctor if you're having any medical history such as: